-The 2016 catch index on the York River is 1.54.
-This is the lowest value of the 19 year time series.
+The 2017 catch index on the York River is 1.27.
+This is the lowest value of the 20 year time series.
 The York River restoration target of 17.44 is the mean index value of catches from the 1950's.
-The 2016 York River mean index is 5.05.
-Since 2005, index values have shown no recovery to the higher levels seen earlier in the time series.
-Catch indices on the York River have been trending downward through the time series and, with the exception of 2014, are close to all-time lows.
-The stock has persisted at a level close to or below the average abundance in the 1980's.
+The 2017 York River mean index is 4.72.
+Since 2005, index values have been low but stable.
+In prior years (1998 - 2004) index value were higher (5.42 - 14.71).The stock has persisted at a level close to or below the average abundance in the 1980's.
 However, those levels were incapable of supporting an active fishery.
-In comparison to the other rivers in Virginia, there is currently no stocking of hatchery fish in the York River.
+In contrast to trends on the other two rivers, catch indices on the York River have been trending downward and, with the exception of 2014, are at all-time lows.
 The stock is currently well below the proposed target and requires continued monitoring and protection.

 Although there is a moratorium on American shad in the Chesapeake Bay, there are fish taken from several sources on the York River.
 There is a limited by-catch fishery of American shad on the York River from the Coleman Bridge to West Point.
 Mattaponi and Pamunkey tribal governments harvest American shad.
-There are also losses of shad to capture of brood stock on the Pamunkey River for hatchery restoration.
+In previous years there have been losses of shad to capture of brood stock on the Pamunkey River for hatchery restoration.